Ph.D. Degree Program

 The Earth System Science Ph.D. program is fully-funded, including tuition and fees, in addition to a yearly stipend.

-Students with undergraduate degrees in physics, chemistry, engineering, mathematics, computer science and any field of geophysical or environmental science, including atmospheric science, oceanography, geophysics, and geology are encouraged to apply.
+Students with undergraduate degrees in physics, chemistry, engineering, mathematics, computer science, biology, ecology and any field of geophysical or environmental science, including atmospheric science, oceanography, geophysics, and geology are encouraged to apply.
 The general background expected of incoming graduate students includes:

 Undergraduate courses in calculus, linear algebra, and differential equations.